caamigs/Enterprise-Systems-Integration-Multi-Platform-Administration-Lab/README.md

 ---

-*This project was completed as part of the Systems Administration program at Georgian College at ILAC.*
+*This project was completed as part of the Windows and Linux System Administration program at Georgian College.*